ItzYoDawG/YoDawGz-Muzic-/Index.md

 ## ℹ️ About YoDawGz Muzic
 **YoDawGz Muzic** is a feature-packed Discord bot that brings music to your server with:
 - 🎵 YouTube & Spotify playback
-- 📜 Queue management (play, skip, shuffle, loop)
+- 📜 Queue management (Play, Skip, Shuffle, Loop)
 - 🎛️ Volume control & audio filters
 - 💾 Save/load queues